-Jodie was awarded a Gold in the Materials Research Societies Graduate Student competition in 2002 and is a past recipient of the Philips Cowley-Moodie Award for Australian Electron Microscopy and an ARC QEII fellowship in 2009 on the structure-property correlations of amorphous semiconductors.
-She has published over 60 papers and three patents.
+Jodie was awarded a Gold in the Materials Research Societies Graduate Student competition in 2002 and is a past recipient of the Philips Cowley-Moodie Award for Australian Electron Microscopy.
+She has also held an ARC QEII fellowship in 2009 on the structure-property correlations of amorphous semiconductors and a Future Fellowship on high preussure phases.
+She has published over 90 papers and three patents.

 My central research interests concern the physical response of materials to various forms of mechanical stress.
 I have a specific interest in the nano-mechanical response of a range of brittle materials including semiconductors, glasses and bio-materials.